github/opensource.guide/overviews/mastering-markdown/index.md

     }
     ```

-Or, indent your code 4 spaces:
+You can also simply indent your code by four spaces:

         function fancyAlert(arg) {
           if(arg) {